IuliiaKonovalova/school_app/README.md

   ![Profile page sales manager students](documentation/features/profile_page/profile_page_sales_students.png)

-There the Sales manager or the user can see all students.
-Moreover, the students whose parents should be contacted urgently has an orange label to make them more distinguishable.
+There the sales manager or the user can see all students.
+Moreover, the students whose parents should be contacted urgently have an orange label to make them more distinguishable.

   ![Profile page sales manager students](documentation/features/profile_page/profile_page_sales_urgent.png)